skyhigh24/BlockList/Readme.txt

      !        (_) /_/   \_\_|   |_| |_____|_| \_| |_| |___|___\___/|_| \_| (_)       !
      !                                                                               !
      !
 Use at your own Risk!                            !
-     !            if some things not working correctly i am not responsible!         !
+     !              if some things not work correctly i am not responsible!          !
      !                                                                               !
      !
 These Lists are not intended to be used by anyone other than me and my Family !
      !             but you do you, i am just a Warning-Sign, not your Boss.          !